Undistraction/coons-patch/README.md

 ## Release

-Releases are via semantic-release and executed on CI.
+Releases are via semantic-release and executed on CI via Github actions.
+Docs are deployed to Vercel.

 ## Thanks